oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/learn_more/Tabs.md

 Use this tab to create OCVS in your tenancy.

 >Note:
+>As of now the toolkit supports single cluster SDDC.
 The column "SSH Key Var Name" accepts SSH key value directly or the name of variable declared in *variables.tf* under the  **sddc_ssh_keys** variable containing the key value.
 Make sure to have an entry in variables_\<region>.tf file with the name you enter in SSH Key Var Name field of the Excel sheet and put the value as SSH key value.

 >For Eg: If you enter the SSH Key Var Name as **ssh_public_key**, make an entry in variables_\<region>.tf file as shown below: